Connecting HubSpot

 • Rizer never deletes anything from HubSpot

-“Unable to Connect to HubSpot”
+“Unable to connect to HubSpot”

 Check your permissions — You need to be a Super Admin or Admin in HubSpot.
 Verify your role in HubSpot Settings > Users & Teams.